PeerStackLabs/novic/GOOGLE_SETUP_GUIDE.md

 1. Go to https://console.cloud.google.com/
 2. Click "Select a project" dropdown at the top
 3. Click "New Project"
-4. Project name: `KMEC Donation Platform`
+4. Project name: `Novic Foundation Platform`
 5. Click "Create"
 6. Wait for project creation (10-15 seconds)